-A tensor is called an nth order tensor when it comprises an array of r^n components, where r is the number of the dimension (2D, 3D, etc.) and n is called the order We will be mainly seeing second or third-order tensors in three dimensions, so that our arrays can have from 3^2 to 3^3 components.
+A tensor is called an nth order tensor when it comprises an array of r^n components, where r is the number of the dimension (2D, 3D, etc.) in use and n is called the order We will be mainly seeing second or third-order tensors in three or four dimensions, so that our arrays can have from 3^2 to 4^3 components.
 Arrays with nine components can be written in the form of a 3x3 matrix.
-Arrays with 81 components are more difficult to visualize but we can use the Voigt notation in this case.
+Arrays with 81 components are more difficult to visualize because they are described by a three-dimensional lattice array 3 x 3 x 3.
 In the case of more than two dimensions indicial notation becomes a very convenient way to deal with tensors.
-As an example can use the Levi-Civita tensor of order 3, where i,j and k can equal 1,2,3: \mathcal{E}{iik} In this example we can think of the i as the row number that contains three, 3x1 vectors.
+STRESS TENSOR A stress tensor is one of order 2 and in 3 dimensional space has 9 components.